canwe/blog/_posts/2011-04-29-finding-the-difference-between-two-dates-in-java.md

  [1]: http://download.oracle.com/javase/6/docs/api/java/util/concurrent/TimeUnit.html

-Have a look the below code which finds out the difference between two dates and returns them in the form of 'h* hours and m minutes'*.
+Have a look the below code which finds out the difference between two dates and returns them in the form of 'h* hours and m minutes'Â*.

     public String getTimeDiff(Date dateOne, Date dateTwo) {
             String diff = "";